-Mickey Rooney as Young Tom Edison
+Mickey Rooney in the movie, Young Tom Edison (from 1940)

 METRO-GOLDWYN-MAYER has just completed the first of two most important pictures.
 Together they encompass the life story of a man whose influence on modern civilization cannot be overestimated, whose name is known and honored in every land — Thomas A. Edison.